ecmwf/metview-python/docs/grib.rst

 .. py:function:: grib_get(fs, keys, [grouping])

-   Extracts the values of ecCodes keys from the GRIB headers of ``fs`` in an efficient way.
+   Extracts the values of a set of ecCodes keys from the GRIB headers of ``fs`` in an efficient way.

    :param fs: input fieldset
    :type fs: :class:`Fieldset`